rust-lang/rustc-dev-guide/src/query.md

-As described in [the high-level overview of the compiler][hl], the Rust compiler is still (as of <!-- date: 2021-07 --> July 2021) transitioning from a traditional "pass-based" setup to a "demand-driven" system. **The Compiler Query System is the key to our new demand-driven organization.** The idea is pretty simple.
-You have various queries that compute things about the input – for example, there is a query called `type_of(def_id)` that, given the [def-id] of some item, will compute the type of that item and return it to you.
+As described in [the high-level overview of the compiler][hl], the Rust compiler is still (as of <!-- date: 2021-07 --> July 2021) transitioning from a traditional "pass-based" setup to a "demand-driven" system.
+The compiler query system is the key to rustc's demand-driven organization.
+The idea is pretty simple.
+Instead of entirely independent passes (parsing, type-checking, etc.), various smaller *queries* compute information about the input source.
+For example, there is a query called `type_of(def_id)` that, given the [`DefId`] of some item, will compute the type of that item and return it to you.

-[def-id]: appendix/glossary.md#def-id
+[`DefId`]: appendix/glossary.md#def-id
 [hl]: ./compiler-src.md

-Query execution is **memoized**.
+Query execution is *memoized*.
 The first time you invoke a query, it will go do the computation, but the next time, the result is returned from a hashtable.
-Moreover, query execution fits nicely into **incremental computation**; the idea is roughly that, when you do a query, the result **may** be returned to you by loading stored data from disk (but that's a separate topic we won't discuss further here).
+Moreover, query execution fits nicely into *incremental computation*; the idea is roughly that, when you do a query, the result *may* be returned to you by loading stored data from disk.[^1]

-The overall vision is that, eventually, the entire compiler control-flow will be query driven.
-There will effectively be one top-level query ("compile") that will run compilation on a crate; this will in turn demand information about that crate, starting from the *end*.
+Eventually, we want the entire compiler control-flow to be query driven.
+There will effectively be one top-level query (`compile`) that will run compilation on a crate; this will in turn demand information about that crate, starting from the *end*.
 For example:

-- This "compile" query might demand to get a list of codegen-units (i.e. modules that need to be compiled by LLVM).
+- The `compile` query might demand to get a list of codegen-units (i.e. modules that need to be compiled by LLVM).
 - But computing the list of codegen-units would invoke some subquery that returns the list of all modules defined in the Rust source.